On the cohomology ring of symplectic fillings: Symplectic cohomology and fiber bundles

 \subsection{Sphere bundles and Gysin exact sequence}

 For any oriented $k$-sphere bundle $\pi:E \to W$ with $k$ odd, there is an associated Gysin exact sequence

-Here $\pi_*$ is integration along the fiber using the convention in \cite[\S 6]{bott2013differential} and $e$ is the Euler class of $\pi$, the extra signs are for the consistency with \cite{MB}.
+Here $\pi_*$ is integration along the fiber using the convention in \cite[\S 6]{bott2013differential} and $e$ is the Euler class of $\pi$, the extra sign is for the consistency with \cite[Proposition 6.24]{MB}.
 In this subsection, we consider sphere bundles over symplectic cohomology and deduce the associated Gysin exact sequences.
 Such construction can be viewed as a higher dimensional analogue of Floer cohomology with local systems.
 Gysin exact sequence in Floer theory was first considered by Bourgeois-Oancea \cite{bourgeois2009exact}, where the exact sequence arises from a $S^1$-bundle in the construction of $S^1$-equivariant symplectic homology.
-Fiber bundles over Floer theory was considered by Barraud-Cornea \cite{barraud2007lagrangian}, where they consider the path-loop fibration.
+Fiber bundles over Floer theory was considered by Barraud-Cornea \cite{barraud2007lagrangian}, where they considered the path-loop fibration.
 Smooth fiber bundles considered in this paper is technically easier to deal with.
-In particular, the construction in \cite{MB} works as long as the moduli spaces support integration \cite{hofer2010integration}.
-We first recall the concept of sphere bundles over flow categories. \begin{definition}[{\cite[Definition 6.16]{MB}}] Let $\cC=\{C_i,\cM^C_{i,j}\}$ be an oriented flow category.
-An oriented $k$-sphere bundle over $\cC$ is a flow category $\cE=\{E_i,\cM^E_{i,j}\}$ with functor $\pi: \cE\to\cC$, such that the following holds. \begin{enumerate} \item $\pi$ maps $E_i$ to $C_i$ and $\cM^E_{i,j}$ to $\cM^C_{i,j}$. \item $\pi: E_i\to C_i$ and $\pi: \cM^E_{i,j}\to \cM^C_{i,j}$ are $k$-sphere bundles, such that $s^E_{i,j},t^E_{i,j}$ are bundle maps covering $s^C_{i,j},t^C_{i,j}$. \item $\pi:E_i\to C_i$ and $\pi:\cM^E_{i,j}\to \cM^C_{i,j}$ are oriented sphere bundles such that both bundle maps $s^E_{i,j},t^E_{i,j}$ preserve the orientation. \end{enumerate} \end{definition} By \cite[Proposition 6.17]{MB}, an oriented $k$-sphere bundle $\cE$ over an oriented flow category is an oriented flow category.
-The construction \cite[Definition 3.11]{MB} assigns $\cE$ with cochain complex, and we have the following. \begin{proposition}[{\cite[Theorem 6.18]{MB}}] Let $\cE$ be an oriented $k$-sphere bundle over an oriented flow category $\cC$.
+The construction in \cite{MB} works as long as the moduli spaces support integration \cite{hofer2010integration}.
+We first recall the concept of sphere bundles over flow categories. \begin{definition}[{\cite[Definition 6.17]{MB}}] Let $\cC=\{C_i,\cM^C_{i,j}\}$ be an oriented flow category.
+An oriented $k$-sphere bundle over $\cC$ is a flow category $\cE=\{E_i,\cM^E_{i,j}\}$ with functor $\pi: \cE\to\cC$, such that the following holds. \begin{enumerate} \item $\pi$ maps $E_i$ to $C_i$ and $\cM^E_{i,j}$ to $\cM^C_{i,j}$. \item $\pi:E_i\to C_i$ and $\pi:\cM^E_{i,j}\to \cM^C_{i,j}$ are oriented sphere bundles such that both bundle maps $s^E_{i,j},t^E_{i,j}$ preserve the orientation. \end{enumerate} \end{definition} By \cite[Proposition 6.18]{MB}, an oriented $k$-sphere bundle $\cE$ over an oriented flow category is an oriented flow category.
+The construction \cite[Definition 3.8]{MB} assigns $\cE$ to a cochain complex, and we have the following. \begin{proposition}[{\cite[Theorem 6.19]{MB}}] Let $\cE$ be an oriented $k$-sphere bundle over an oriented flow category $\cC$.
 Then we have a short exact sequence of cochain complexes\footnote{To be more precise, we have a short exact sequence using certain choices in the construction.
-However, in the special case that $\cC$ is Morse, the minimal construction in \cite[Theorem 3.12]{MB} gives the short exact sequence.}
+However, in the special case that $\cC$ is Morse, the minimal construction in \cite[Theorem 3.10]{MB}, i.e.\ the one in Remark \ref{rmk:MB}, gives the short exact sequence.}

 It induces the following Gysin exact sequence